fanyan0411/DSGD/README.md

 </div>

 Official PyTorch implementation of our AAAI 2024 paper "[Dynamic Sub-graph Distillation for Robust Semi-supervised Continual Learning](https://ojs.aaai.org/index.php/AAAI/article/view/29079)".
+The code has been aggreated to our new work on SSCL "[PsHD]https://github.com/fanyan0411/PsHD".
+Please move to the new repository for more comprehensive discussion.

 ## How to run DSGD?